mmhorst/top10/README.md

 in terminal to bypass certificate verification.

-# 3) error when running gettweets.py script
+### 3) error when running gettweets.py script
 ```
 twitter.error.TwitterError: [{'message': 'Rate limit Exceeded', 'code': 88}]
 ```
 a) Twitter imposes rate limiting based either on user tokens or application tokens.
-Please read [this Twitter Documentation] (https://developer.twitter.com/en/docs/basics/rate-limiting) for a more detailed explanation of Twitter’s policies.
+Please read https://developer.twitter.com/en/docs/basics/rate-limiting for a more detailed explanation of Twitter’s policies.
 b) Wait approximately 15 minutes, then try to run the command again.
 c) This error also happens when gettweets.py attempts to scrape the tweets of a Twitter User who has no tweets on their timeline.
 If this is the case, gettweets.py should be run on a valid, active twitter handle after the 15 minute rest period.